weij5678/NYC-Taxi/docs/Conclusions.md

 While the analysis provided valuable insights, there are several limitations to consider:

-1. **Lack of Taxi Zone Data**: The analysis would have benefitted from incorporating **taxi zone data**, which would have allowed for a more granular understanding of ride patterns across specific zones in New York City.
+1. **Lack of Taxi Zone Data Usage**: The analysis would have benefitted from incorporating **taxi zone data** into the hexbin mapping plots, which would have allowed for a more granular understanding of ride patterns across specific zones in New York City.
 This could have improved the spatial accuracy of the pickup and drop-off patterns.

-2. **Granularity of Weather Data**: The weather data used in this study may lack the level of granularity required to capture the nuanced impact of weather on ride behavior.
-More localized or time-specific weather data could have provided deeper insights into how conditions such as wind and precipitation influence demand.
+2. **Granularity of Weather Data**: The weather data used in this study may lack the level of granularity required to capture the impact of weather on ride behavior.
+More  cohesive weather data could have provided deeper insights into how conditions such as snow and seasonality influence demand.

 3. **Complexity of Variables**: The large number of variables in the dataset made it difficult to discern a clear, continuous trend.
 While PCA helped reduce dimensionality, there remains a degree of complexity that could be addressed by focusing on a smaller set of key variables or by applying advanced methods such as feature selection.